Sociology (SOC)

 Credits: 2-8

 Independent study of advanced or specialized topics in sociology requiring extensive reading and writing.
 Before registering, students must develop a project in consultation with a faculty supervisor and submit a proposal to the undergraduate committee.
-Prereq: 12 sociology credits and permission.
+Students are required to complete 12 sociology credits prior to taking this course.

 Grade Mode: Letter Grading